Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 * Ensure models orders are stored and accessible through admin ui.

 Admin panel:
-* In admin panel, update the modifiers impacts
+* colors and their modifiers arent being updated/enforced
 * Listings arent updating when adjusted in the admin panel, the colors arent accurate.
 * Categories arent updated either, no ability to update the image through UI as well.,
 * Special filaments have no way to edit in the admin page and unable to adjust its properties.

+Features:
+* Update for SEO

 ## Troubleshooting